victorst79/DWEC/README.md

 - 2)Improve the previous exercise and the user options so you can set the background color, paragraph and font size.

 - 3)How can we make the second cookie be automatically deleted when the browser is closed?
 Check it.

+# Unit 6

+## Worksheet#1

+- 5)Create a website that works like an email client.
+For this we suppose that in your server you have a script that as you receive an email, it is written in an XML file.
+So:
+    - Define the XML file format that allows you to simulate this situation (emails electronic).
+    - Create the web with the necessary interface so that it periodically updates the list of post